Tattoo Artist

 getting a Irish knot bracelet with a dangling celtic cross, would you suggest color of Irish flag or black ink

-Asked by smith about 12 years ago
+Asked by smith over 12 years ago

 If you are getting the bracelet to look like it's a realistic bracelet hanging on your skin, then go black and grey for authenticity.
 Otherwise, color vs. black and grey is completely up to the client.